-Subscribers private keys are activated after authorisation (upon inserting PIN) and only for the duration of a single cryptographic operation with the use of the key.
-Upon completing the operation the private key is automatically deactivated and it must be activated again before the performance of another operation, notwithstanding whether the keys are stored on an cryptographic card or other qualified device used for electronic signature/seal.
+Subscribers private keys stored on a QSCD are activated only after authorisation (upon inserting PIN) and only for the duration of a single cryptographic operation with the use of the key.
+Upon completing the operation the private key is automatically deactivated and it must be activated again before the performance of another operation, notwithstanding whether the keys are stored on an cryptographic card or other qualified signature (seal) creation (e.g. HSM).